 For round crimps ensure a tight fit, doubling the cord if necessary.
-Grip the end coil and squeeze gently but firmly with the half-round / flat-nosed pliers until the spiral has tightened on the cord and is secure.
+Grip the end coil and squeeze gently but firmly with the chain / flat-nosed pliers until the spiral has tightened on the cord and is secure.
 It will help if you keep the end of the spring facing you.
 Squeeze the end coil only.
 Add a hook to one loop.
 This will attach to the loop on the opposite crimp (img 5.)

 For flat crimps fold the end of the cord double if it will fit comfortably, and lay it inside the crimp.
 Fold each side of the crimp down in turn and squeeze tight with the half-round / flat-nosed pliers.
 Add a hook to one crimp loop and a split ring to the other.
 A clasp can happily be substituted for a hook (img 6.).

 Size and weight need to be considered, but apart from that, anything goes.
 There are findings to attach any type of bead or pendant to any type of earwire.
 Don’t despair if your ears aren’t pierced, clip-ons or screw-ons are used in exactly the same way as pierced earring findings.